 It had been several weeks since Father Desjardins left.
 She missed him very much, especially their talks about the Bible and religion in general.
 There were times when she walked through the fields, half expecting to see him or him sitting down at the picnic table at the back of her grandmother’s house.
 She went to church expecting to see him there only to be reminded that he was gone and that there was another priest who had taken his place.

-It was the middle of August.
+It was August.
 Soon she would be back at university for a third year.
 She was looking forward to hitting the books again.
 That would help to take her mind off Father Desjardins.
 He had sent her an email letting her know that he had arrived safely and how much he was looking forward to meeting the members of the village and the church where he was to serve as their new shepherd.
 He asked how she and her grandmother were and promised to keep in touch.